 We devote Sections \ref{sec:msv}, \ref{sec:intersectionspecial}, and \ref{sec:axiomsformsv} to a detailed proof that the category of connected (mixed) Shimura varieties (of Kuga type) is distinguished.
 Unfortunately, slightly different definitions of connected mixed Shimura varieties appear in the literature.
 For this reason and since we have not been able to locate them in the literature, we decided to include proofs of some widely used and well-known facts about connected mixed Shimura varieties, for instance the fact that the irreducible components of an intersection of special subvarieties are special.
 We hope that this will make our text more accessible to readers who are not very familiar with this topic.

 Many concepts from the field of unlikely intersections can be defined naturally in an arbitrary distinguished category: In Section \ref{sec:special}, we introduce the concept of (weakly) special subvarieties.
-Formally, our definitions are identical with Pink's in \cite{Pink} for the special case of the distinguished category of connected mixed Shimura varieties and they are equivalent to the usual definitions of (weakly) special subvarieties in the case of semiabelian varieties (see Remark \ref{rmk:equivalentdefinition}).
+Our definitions are inspired by Pink's in \cite{Pink}, with which they are formally identical for the special case of the distinguished category of connected mixed Shimura varieties, and they are equivalent to the usual definitions of (weakly) special subvarieties in the case of semiabelian varieties (see Remark \ref{rmk:equivalentdefinition}).
 In the same section, we prove basic facts about (weakly) special subvarieties (e.g., special subvarieties are weakly special, irreducible components of intersections of weakly special subvarieties are weakly special) that are well-known for commutative algebraic groups and for mixed Shimura varieties, although in the latter case we have not always been able to locate proofs in the literature.
 We also compare our approach with Ullmo's in \cite{Ullmo}.

-The so-called defect condition, introduced in \cite{HP} and conjectured there to hold in any mixed Shimura variety, is often a useful technical tool when studying unlikely intersections: In Section \ref{sec:defcon}, we introduce the concept of (weak) defect and prove the defect condition in an arbitrary distinguished category (special cases were proven in \cite{HP}, \cite{DawRen}, \cite{PilaTsimerman}, and \cite{Cass2}).
+The so-called defect condition, introduced in \cite{HP} and conjectured there to hold in any mixed Shimura variety, is often a useful technical tool when studying unlikely intersections: In Section \ref{sec:defcon}, we consider the concept of (weak) defect and prove the defect condition in an arbitrary distinguished category (special cases can be found in \cite{HP}, \cite{DawRen}, \cite{PilaTsimerman}, and \cite{Cass2}).
 The definition of defect is formally identical with the definition in \cite{PinkUnpubl}.

-In Section \ref{sec:optimality}, we then introduce the concept of (weak) optimality in an arbitrary distinguished category.
+In Section \ref{sec:optimality}, we then consider the concept of (weak) optimality in an arbitrary distinguished category.
 The definition of optimality goes back to \cite{HP} while weak optimality for subvarieties of $\mathbb{G}^n_m$ already appears in \cite{Poizat} under the name of cd-maximality.